-She recently relocated from Sydney where she was active in refugee legal protection.
+She is also currently researching refugee and asylum seeker policy in Australia.
 Her writing surrounding various human rights and gender issues in Sri Lanka has been published by OpenDemocracy, the Colombo Telegraph and Sri Lanka’s Law and Society Trust Review.
 Kirsty’s publication, ‘Crisis of Legal indeterminacy’ (in The Search for Justice: The Sri Lanka Papers, Zubaan: 2016), was co-authored with Kishali Pinto Jayewardene, and examines Sri Lankan women’s experience of sexual violence and injustice during and after the civil war.